 Because of its nature, indoor radon concentrations can be determined using a variety of testing methods.
-Several of the commonly available testing methods are explained in the following paragraphs:
+Several of the commonly available testing methods are explained below:

-Activated charcoal detectors (AC): Charcoal detectors, manufactured in various forms, use activated carbon, which has a strong affinity for gases and vapors, to adsorb radon gas.
+Manufactured in various forms, charcoal detectors use activated carbon, which has a strong affinity for gases and vapors, to absorb radon gas.
 These short-term tests have exposure times between two and seven days, depending on the manufacturer.
 After exposure, they are resealed and returned to a laboratory for analysis.
-Although they are seldom available in retail store, charcoal detectors range in price from $10 to $25.
-Many local health districts purchase these devices for free or reduced cost distribution to the public.
+Although they are seldom available in retail stores, charcoal detectors can range in price from $10 to $25.
+Some local public health departments and other non-profit organizations offer these devices for distribution to the public.

-Alpha track detectors (AT): Alpha track detectors, manufactured in various forms, use a thin section of plastic called a "foil" mounted inside the container.
-Filter fabric is used to cover the opening that permits the room air to diffuse into the container but denies entrance to particulate matter.
+Manufactured in various forms, alpha track detectors use a thin section of plastic called a "foil" mounted inside the container.
+Filter fabric is used to cover the opening that permits room air to diffuse into the container but denies entrance to particulate matter.
 Alpha particles emitted by radon and radon progeny inside the container, near the foil, strike the plastic leaving an indentation or "track".
 In the lab, an etching process makes damaged regions more visible.
 The tracks are then counted to determine the radon level in the room where the detector was exposed.
 Alpha track detectors must be exposed in the home for a minimum of 90 days but can be left exposed for up to twelve months (a test of 100 to 120 days is recommended).
-Alpha track detection devices typically cost $20 to $30 and are available through the mail or can be ordered at most hardware stores.
+Alpha track detection devices typically cost $20 to $30 and are available through the mail or can be found at most hardware stores.

-Continuous radon monitors (CR.) and continuous working level monitors (CW): These measurement methods use electronic detectors to accumulate and store information related to average concentrations of radon gas or radon progeny.
-These short-term instruments can track variations in radon concentration over time.
+These measurement methods use electronic detectors to accumulate and store information related to average concentrations of radon gas or radon progeny.
+These short-term instruments can track variations in radon concentrations over time.
 Most models are very precise and results may be available on-site or within a few hours after the measurement is complete.
 These devices must be operated by skilled technicians and the service generally costs from $85 to $150.

 Documents in PDF format require the use of Adobe Acrobat Reader